ucsb-cs16/w19/_lab/lab03.md

 Open `myProg01.cpp` in a text editor and make the following changes:

 1. Change the comment at the top of the file so that it says `// myProg01.cpp`
-2. Change the second line of the file to be of the format "`Author: your name`"
+2. Add a new line and make the second line of the file to be of the format "`// Author: your name`"
 3. Change the comment within the code to "`Simple program that counts down from n to 1`"

 4. Change the `for` loop as follows: